RichardDShipman/N_Glycopeptide_Finder/README.md

-# N-Glycopeptide Finder
+# N_Glycopeptide_Sequence_Finder

 17JAN2025 -- Richard Shipman

 ## Overview

-Glycopeptide Finder is a Python script designed to process protein sequences from a FASTA file, cleave them using user-specified proteases, identify N-linked glycopeptides, and calculate their properties, such as mass and glycosylation sites.
+Glycopeptide Sequence Finder is a Python script designed to process protein sequences from a FASTA file, digest/cleave them using user-specified proteases, identify N-linked glycopeptides, and calculate their properties, such as mass, hydrophobicity, and glycosylation sites.
 The output is written to a CSV file, enabling easy integration into downstream analyses.

 ## Features